ghoshshawon/flutter-app-dev-bootcamp/Notes/Day-1_DartBasics.md

 pubspec.lock locks the specific versions used to ensure consistency across teams.

 ## Can you modify the Android or iOS code directly in a Flutter app?
-Why would you do that?
+How would you do that?
 Trick: Yes, under /android and /ios.
 You may do it to add native functionality or plugins that aren't available in Dart.